CommandersAct/pods/TCIAB/README.md

 Otherwise, you will have to get the ID stored in the app memory.
 See TC_SDK_ID.</p>
 <h3 id="using-tc_sdk_id">Using TC_SDK_ID</h3>
 <p>In this case the only place where the ID exists is inside the application memory.
-If you're looking for a way to proove consent or reset saved information, you'll need to create a specific screen in app for this.</p>
+If you're looking for a way to prove consent or reset saved information, you'll need to create a specific screen in app for this.</p>
 <h2 id="reacting-to-consent">Reacting to consent</h2>
 <p>Some of the event happening in the Privacy have callbacks associated with them in the case you need to do specific actions at this specific moment.</p>
 <p>Currently we have a callback function that lets you get back the categories and setup your other partners accordingly.